andrew-fowler/jat/README.md

 # TO DO

+- Add a choice for declarative / groovy pipelines
 - Create an installer to
   - npm install
   - set an alias (alias watcher='node /Users/andrewfowler/projects/watcher/watcher.js')
   - curl the latest cli client (if appropriate)
 - Add cli client to /bin
-- Add a choice for declarative / groovy pipelines
 - Remove eg()s from questions if there is an existing answer
 - Figure out how to get rid of dummy index.js

 # Issues
 - Removing index.js causes nodemon to re-fire the _watcher_, not the pipeline, upon jenkinsfile changes
+- The Jenkins CLI can occasionally throw a StreamException, killing the local stream.